Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside St. Peter's Basilica| ©Unsplash

-By the time you arrive, there will be a lot of tourists lining up to enter the temple, so you may be interested to know that you can take a tour of St. Peter's Basilica with an official guide to skip the line and also learn about the history of everything you see inside.
+By the time you arrive, there will be a lot of tourists lining up to enter the temple, so it is highly recommended to book a guided tour of St. Peter's Basilica with an official guide to learn the history of everything you see inside.

-One thing to note is that on Wednesdays the basilica is not open until 1 p.m. for the celebration of the papal audience, a blessing by the Pope in person to the faithful gathered in the square.
+One thing to note is that on Wednesdays the basilica does not open until 1 p.m. for the celebration of the papal audience, a blessing by the Pope himself to the faithful gathered in the square.
 On Sundays it is also closed to the public.

 And remember: you will not be allowed into St. Peter's Basilica unless your shoulders and knees are covered, so avoid shorts, skirt and dresses and sleeveless tops.